h1xxx/linuxconsole/content/www.md

 # # search engines

 The only one that works flawlessly with w3m is duckduckgo.
-Others are working more or less ok, so it's still ok to type for example '!s your query' in ddg (that's for startpage, recommended) to browse other search engines' results.
+Others are working more or less fine, so it's still ok to type for example '!s your query' in duckduckgo (that's for startpage redirection, recommended) to browse other search engines' results.

 -------------------------------------------------------------------------------